 How to find a spiritual teacher in religion?
 It’s a trick question.
 Religion has nothing to do with processes for investigating consciousness.
 You don’t need a higher power, an imaginary friend, or an invisible enemy.
 You don’t need to memorize sayings from holy texts.

-These are all distractions to keep you from doing serious inner work and growth.
+These distractions keep you from doing serious inner work and growth.
 One of the essential tips for finding a good spiritual teacher is knowing who and what to avoid.
 Above all, don’t get sidetracked.
 Don’t fall into the trap of confusing spiritual investigation with religion.

 The Qualities of Good Spiritual Teachers Today

 You know what to avoid.
-Here’s are the qualities of a good teacher.
+Here are the qualities of a good teacher.

 An excellent teacher or guru will take you to a different place, like a boat.
 They will open doors, and sometimes they push you through them.
 They do what is necessary to give you the tools to forge your path.